railsware/mailtrap-dotnet/docs/index.md

    {
       services.AddMailtrapClient(options =>
       {
-         // Definitely, harcoding a token isn't a good idea.
+         // Definitely, hardcoding a token isn't a good idea.
          // This example uses it for simplicity, but in real-world scenarios
          // you should consider more secure approaches for storing secrets.